-If an applicant is granted admission for a certain semester and for some reason decides not to register in that semester, the applicant may request, in writing, deferring admission for the following semester only.
+If an applicant is granted admission for a certain semester and decides not to register in that semester, the applicant may request deferring admission to the following semester by submitting a deferral request to apply.aus.edu.
 Admission consideration for the following semester will depend on available seats and the applicable admission criteria.